Yasi2110/CSES-ProblemSet-Solutions/Introductory Problems/Introductory Problems.md

     while(t-- ) {
         long long x, y, el;
         cin>>y>>x;
-        // first finding in which
-        // part(ring) of the spiral we are if(x >= y) {
+        if(x >= y) {
             if(x%2 == 1) el = x*x - y + 1;
             else  el = (x-1)*(x-1) + y;